 “Resisting a straightforward depiction of the district’s fast decline into an industrial wasteland, Cala was able to find poetry in the grim reality of a dark post-war world.”
 (Anna Bonita Evans, B+W Magazine, 2017)

 All prints can be view at MMX Gallery by appointment.
-More works available.
+More works available; vintage and printed later by the photographer.

-All prints are signed & titled on verso and come with a Certificate of Authenticity from the gallery.
+All prints are Silver Gelatin prints, signed & titled on verso and come with a Certificate of Authenticity from the gallery.